A middle-aged Asian woman with glasses is looking at her iPad in an office.

 It’s crucial to understand that the laser eye surgery risk percentage varies from person to person.
 Your safety and successful outcome depend on several factors:

-• Eye Health: Existing conditions, such as dry eye or inflammation, may influence suitability.
+• Eye Health: Existing eye conditions, such as dry eye disease, inflammation, or irregular corneal shape, may influence suitability.

 • Surgeon’s Experience: The skill and experience of your surgeon are key factors in ensuring your safety and success.